GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 4. Adjust assets in the `public/` and `admin/` directories to match current campaign requirements.

 ## Release notes

+### 2.3.16
+- Hard-codes the wheel hub logo to tsiartassupermarket.com for consistent branding across every spin.
+- Bumps plugin metadata and documentation references to version 2.3.16 for release packaging.

 ### 2.3.15
 - Copies the wheel logo into the WordPress uploads directory whenever it is missing so the front-end always references `wp-content`.